-5)The premises consists of a single staircase that provides means of escape, this is located as you enter the building, this has been measured and 871mm in width.
-The are kept clear to maintain safe means of escape.
+5)The premises consists of a single staircase that provides means of escape, this is located as you enter the building, this has been measured and 845mm in width from wall to balustrades and 727mm from balustrade to the second rail on the ground floor stairs.
+They are kept clear to maintain safe means of escape.